OlgaDlzk/credit-risk-classification/README.md

 As a part of our project, we used LogisticRegression method as well as resampling method.

 Logistic Regression methos is widely used algorithm got binary classification tasks.
-Logistic Regression models the relationship between a set of input variables and a binary target variable by estimating the probabilities of the target variable belonging to each class.
+Logistic Regression models the relationship between a set of input variables and a binary target variable by estimating the probabilities of the target variable belonging to each class.<br>
 Resampling is a technique in machine learning and statistics that involves creating new datasets by sampling from an existing dataset.
 Random resampling provides a technique for rebalancing the class distribution for an imbalanced dataset.
 For our dataset we used Random Oversampling: Randomly duplicate examples in the minority class, providing more balanced class distribution.

 <hr>